 - Phone: (626) 583-5167

-Bianca Ramirez is an associate producer for KPCC’s award-winning newsroom.
+Bianca Ramirez is a Producer for KPCC’s award-winning newsroom.
 Bianca has a minor in Business Entrepreneurship and certificate in professional events planning.
 While doing her undergrad studies at CSULB, she was a technical adviser and segment producer for Advanced Media Production.

 Ramirez grew up in South Los Angeles and still calls the region her home.
 A first-generation college graduate, she earned a Bachelors of Arts in Broadcast Journalism at Cal State Long Beach in 2008.
 That same year, she also joined the KPCC team.

 Ramirez's favorite quick-getaway destination is Santa Barbara.
 (She loves that 72-degree-ocean-breeze weather!)

 Los Angeles’ first bike-sharing program is set to launch in April 2013.
 Other downtown LA locations include City Hall, Olvera Street and the Caltrans building.

 LAX considers the holiday season to be the 13-day travel period beginning Dec.
 21 (the day the world is supposed to end), through Jan 2 (provided it doesn't).